SQLCrespi/PowerShell-Docs.pt-br/reference/docs-conceptual/gallery/how-to/working-with-packages/packages-that-require-license-acceptance.md

 ---
 ms.date: 06/12/2017
-contributor: Farehar
-keywords: galeria, powershell, psgallery
-title: Exigir a aceitação da licença ms.openlocfilehash: 4b293ea693062cf9717fa4ca913c3eb9abaf7014 ms.sourcegitcommit: 6545c60578f7745be015111052fd7769f8289296
+title: Exigir a aceitação da licença
-ms.translationtype: HT
-ms.contentlocale: pt-BR
-ms.lasthandoff: 04/22/2020
+description: Como visualizar a licença do pacote na página de detalhes do item ms.openlocfilehash: 0d8a9ed671f7993726bc3fa41d11159b366e5a28 ms.sourcegitcommit: 488a940c7c828820b36a6ba56c119f64614afc29 ms.translationtype: HT ms.contentlocale: pt-BR ms.lasthandoff: 10/27/2020
-ms.locfileid: "78278629"
+ms.locfileid: "92662310"
 ---
 # <a name="require-license-acceptance"></a>Exigir a aceitação da licença

 O texto Exigir a Aceitação da Licença aparece na página de detalhes do item para módulos que exigem a aceitação da licença.
-A licença para o módulo pode ser exibida clicando no link 'Exibir Licença.txt'.
+A licença para o módulo pode ser exibida clicando no link **Exibir Licença.txt**.

 ![Exigir a Aceitação da Licença](media/packages-that-require-license-acceptance/RequireLicenseAcceptance.png)